littlefs-project/littlefs/DESIGN.md

 In littlefs's case, it's possible to use the revision count on metadata pairs to approximate the wear of a metadata block.
-And combined with the COW nature of files, littlefs could provide your usually implementation of dynamic wear leveling.
+And combined with the COW nature of files, littlefs could provide your usual implementation of dynamic wear leveling.

 However, the littlefs does not.
 This is for a few reasons.
 Most notably, even